nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ### Check for Kinesis records

-A `SUCCESS` notification should be present on the `CNMResponseStream` Kinesis stream.
+A `SUCCESS` notification should be present on the `response-endpoint` Kinesis stream.

 You should be able to validate the notification and response streams have the expected records with the following steps (the AWS CLI Kinesis [Basic Stream Operations](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html) is useful to review before proceeding):